 4.5 Searching in Engineering Village

+Scene 1: Talking head

 In this video, we’ll talk about searching for articles with Engineering Village.
 What is Engineering Village?
 It’s a platform for searching a few engineering databases.
 Different libraries subscribe to different databases through Engineering Village.

+Scene 2: Voice-over (+ sharing screens for demos)

 The two databases in Engineering Village that we will focus on are Compendex and Inspec.
 Compendex allows you to search a broad range of engineering literature across 190 engineering disciplines.
 Inspec is a database that covers research in fields that include physics, electrical engineering and electronics, computers and control, mechanical, production engineering, and information technology.
 Searching both Compendex and Inspec in Engineering Village is a great place to start when looking for engineering journal articles and other literature such as conference proceedings, books, and dissertations.

 [demo1] At McMaster, you can access Engineering Village by going to the library website at library.mcmaster.ca.
 In the main search box, click on the Databases tab and search for Engineering Village.
 Click on the link to Engineering Village and login with your MacID and password.